Flickr has a new owner as Verizon sells it to SmugMug. Don't freak out, SmugMug tells Flickr photographers

-SmugMug, a company that lets photographers sell and share their photos, has acquired an erstwhile rival, the pioneering photo-sharing site Flickr.
+SmugMug, a company that lets photographers sell and share their photos, has acquired Flickr, a pioneering rival for sharing photos online.

-Yahoo acquired Flickr in 2005 and under former Chief Executive Marissa Mayer tried to revitalize the site, which lost its luster with the rise of social-savvy services like Instagram and Facebook.
+Yahoo acquired Flickr in 2005 and under former Chief Executive Marissa Mayer tried to revitalize the site after it lost luster with the rise of social-savvy services like Instagram and Facebook.
 Verizon acquired Yahoo for $4.48 billion, but evidently decided to cash out and let SmugMug try to push Flickr forward.

-"SmugMug has acquired Flickr.
-If you use our products today, rest easy, they aren't going anywhere," a message on SmugMug's website said.
-"The future is bright, but we'll only get there together."
+"The combination of the two creates the largest photographer-centric community in the world," SmugMug Chief Executive Don MacAskill said.

+There will be changes -- starting with the separation from Yahoo's login system -- but nothing done without hearing what Flickr users want and need.
+"I'm going to listen to what they want and then build it," he said.

 The acquisition dramatically changes SmugMug's nature.
 The company was founded in 2002, two years before Flickr, but never became a major consumer brand like Flickr.
 Instead, it catered to professionals and enthusiasts, including those looking for e-commerce technology to sell their works or a website to showcase their albums.